-We will require proof that you are eligible for the Vulnerable Bursary, therefore you will need to provide a letter from your local authority showing you’re in care or a care leaver or a letter from the Department of Work and Pensions showing the benefits that you currently receive (these must be in the student’s own name).
-The evidence must not state any conditions that prevent you from participating in further education or training.
-For students in receipt of UC, we must also see a tenancy agreement in the student’s name, a child benefit receipt, children’s birth certificates and utility bills.
+We will require proof that you are eligible for the vulnerable bursary, therefore you will need to provide a letter from your local authority showing you’re in care or a care leaver.
+The evidence could be a letter or an email but must be clearly from the local authority.
+For students in receipt of UC or IS, we will require a copy of your UC or IS award notice.
+This must clearly state that the claim is in the student’s name/confirm they are entitled to the benefits in their own right.
+The evidence must not state any conditions that prevent them from participating in further education or training.
+For students in receipt of UC, we also need to see a document such as a tenancy agreement in the student’s name, a child benefit receipt, children’s birth certificates, utility bills and so on.

 Blythe Bridge High School Sixth Form students who do not qualify for the full Nominated Bursary may be eligible for funding through our Discretionary Bursary fund.
 Please see details below:

 Section 2A: Discretionary Bursary including Free Meals (benefits-based assessment)

 To be eligible for the Discretionary Bursary with free meals you must be in receipt of one of the following benefits:

 * Please note figures are set by Government and are subject to change.

 You can apply for the Discretionary Bursary if: